“I’ve smoked two packs of cigarettes a day for 40 years—what’s the use of quitting now? Will I even be able to quit after all this time?”

 For more information about health and aging, contact:

 Visit www.nihseniorhealth.gov , a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
-This website has health and wellness information for older adults.
+This website has health and wellness information for older adults, including information about quitting smoking for older adults .
 Special features make it simple to use.
 For example, you can click on a button to make the type larger.